 David developed an interest in I.T. and specifically its applications for medical student and patient education in the early 1980s when he was writing his doctorate thesis.
 At his hospital in London, he was the lead consultant for the management group introducing the hospital Patient Administration System; the Consultant for the team determining the preferred module for the operating theatre and for the Essex and East of London Hospitals for the introduction of a maternity module.

 His doctorate from the University of London (M.D.) shows that he has the ability to think outside the box.

 In 1997, he set about producing a website based on his patient information brochures– www.2womenshealth.com.
-The website came to be a leading source of online info for patients, doctors and pupils with greater than 2 million site visitors each year.
-As an author, he investigated exactly how webpages reach the top of Google.
+The website came to be a leading source of online information for patients, doctors and medical students receiving more than 2 million site visitors each year.
+As an author wishing to increase visitor numbers to his website, he investigated exactly how web pages reach the top of Google.
 It became apparent that the authority of the web page and site (incoming link power) were critical.
 These authorities were most effectively represented by PageRank described in another of his websites.

-He developed a keyword difficulty technique that anyone can use: A computerized program using this procedure, KeywordSEOPRO, was made available commercially.
-In 2013, Google discontinued publishing PageRank information to the public although the search engine continues to use it in its ranking program.
+He developed a keyword difficulty technique that anyone can use: A computerized program using this procedure, KeywordSEOPRO, is available commercially – http://keyword-researcher.com.

 On retirement from medicine, David has taken up Internet marketing as a paid hobby.
 He is webmaster for Migraine-Dyslexia.com which includes a page allowing self online testing for dyslexia and the benefits of colour– for his wife Simone’s website explaining her special interest in the treatment of Migraine and Dyslexia with patient specific colour tinted lenses.